Donkere-vader/pygui/README.md

 If you really like what I made (which i obviously hope) and you really want a certain function.
 Either request it or make it yourself and make a pull request.

+## Installation
+Move the XMLParser file into the folder with your python modules

 ## Requirements
 this script requires the XMLParser I also wrote.